Electric Anarchy – Life without fossil fuels

 In time, another problem will stand up.
 Windmills need permanent maintenance.
 Lots of mechanical parts that are prone to break down and need replacement.
 But the new, insular economy that’s taking the place of what we knew so far won’t be able to provide many of those anymore.

 Plus, those parts are not cheap.
-Economic output has evaporated so there is no one who can pay for those things.
+Economic output has evaporated so no one can pay for those things.
 This will – in time – take a toll on the variable power input.
 It will also reduce the availability of power further and contribute to the decline of society.

 But it goes further.
 No microwave, no ice cream, no fridge, no hot pockets.
 No hairdryer, and as the cosmetics industry is all but gone no more makeup.
 Nightlife is going to be dim anyhow so it won’t matter.
 Also, as things get much more menial, you won’t have the time to worry too much about such frivolities.